panatrator69/shortener/README.md

 # Shortener

-Shortener is an HTTP web server that provides link shortening and HTTP redirect functionality.
+Shortener is an HTTP web server writen in Python's `FastAPI` that provides link shortening and HTTP redirect functionality.

+## Getting Started

 ### Pre-requisites